dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ### Four main components in dCache
 -------------

-All components are CELLs and they are independent and can interact with each other by sending messages.
+All components in dCache are CELLs and they are independent and can interact with each other by sending messages.
 For the minimal instalation of dCache the following cells must be configured in **/etc/dcache/dcache.conf** file.